John Hanesiak

 John R. Hanesiak (born June 23, 1941) is a Canadian former curler.
 He played second on the 1972 Brier Champion team (skipped by Orest Meleschuk), representing Manitoba.
 They later went on to win the World Championships in Garmisch-Partenkirchen of that year.

+Hanesiak is of Irish and Ukrainian descent.
+He played college football for North Dakota State University, but turned down an offer from the Montreal Alouettes, believing he was too small.
+At the time of the 1972 Brier, he was employed as a salesman.